BitBoxSwiss/bitbox-base/docs/index.md

 ---
 # BitBoxBase

-## Personal Bitcoin sovereignty node
+## Personal Bitcoin & Lightning node

 The BitBoxBase is an ongoing project of [Shift Cryptosecurity](https://shiftcrypto.ch/) that aims to build a personal Bitcoin full node appliance.
 The whole software stack is free open-source.